Nintendo Switch 2: Console

 The Switch 2 includes 256 GB of internal storage, a significant increase from the 32 GB of the first-generation Switch.
 Storage can be expanded using microSD Express cards of up to 2 TB, allowing higher read and write speeds than the microSDHC and microSDXC cards used in the first-generation model.
 The Switch 2 only supports loading games from microSD Express cards; though it still supports accessing microSDHC and microSDXC cards, they can only be used for viewing screenshots and videos.

 The Switch 2 is primarily powered in handheld mode by an internal, non-removable 5,220 mAh Lithium-ion rechargeable battery.
 Nintendo estimates the battery life to be between approximately 2 and 6.5 hours, though noting that these are rough estimates and the actual duration depends on the specific software being used.
-The battery can be charged via either USB-C port.
+The battery can be charged via either of the console's USB-C ports as well as the dock.
 The estimated recharge time is approximately 3 hours when the system is in sleep mode.

-On January 1, 2025, alleged images of the system's motherboard appeared.
+In January 2025, alleged images of the system's motherboard appeared.
 Richard Leadbetter of Digital Foundry concluded that, rather than porting the Ampere-based architecture to a smaller process node, it is more likely that the existing low-cost Samsung 8 nm process node is being used.
 While such a process poses difficulties for performance and battery life, Leadbetter believed these can be relieved due to the nature of fixed hardware platforms, which allow for custom software optimizations to be implemented.
-In June 2025 Nvidia CEO Jensen Huang claimed the processor's semiconductor process technology employs optimizations for "ultra low power".
+In June 2025, Nvidia CEO Jensen Huang claimed the processor's semiconductor process technology employs optimizations for "ultra low power".

-Outside Japan, the Switch 2 does not use regional lockout.
-In Japan, Nintendo sells the standard international multi-language model and a cheaper model that only works with Japanese Nintendo Accounts and cannot be set to other languages.
-This was interpreted as an effort to appeal to the Japanese market and combat the weak Japanese yen.